Poros

 "If I should ever

-attain the fulfilment which the Buddists
+attain the fulfillment which the Buddhists

 speak of, if I should ever have the choice